 Richard II: King of the White Hart

 When Richard II succeeded his grandfather, Edward III, he turned to alchemy to create a more pious ideal of kingship.
-Though his reign ended in failure, it left us one of medieval England’s most enduring and complex images.
-Jonathan Hughes explores its symbolism.
+His reign left us one of medieval England’s most enduring and complex images.